HCP Cureblindness Leads Support for Proposed Organ Donation Legislation

 Since 1994, Tilganga has trained 19,381 eye care personnel from 43 countries, of which 493 are doctors.
 In 2016 alone, 1,625 individuals trained at Tilganga at all levels, ranging from equipment maintenance to sub-specialty fellowships and everything in between.

-In 2016, HCP also supported the training of 23 ophthalmic personnel from Nepal, including 2 observerships, 3 sub-specialists, 12 ICO workshop participants (hosted at TIO in June), 4 management trainings and conference attendees.
+In 2016, Cure Blindness Project also supported the training of 23 ophthalmic personnel from Nepal, including 2 observerships, 3 sub-specialists, 12 ICO workshop participants (hosted at TIO in June), 4 management trainings and conference attendees.
 The sub-specialty observerships took place across the United States, including Seattle, Atlanta, Nebraska and Utah, where Co-founder Dr. Geoff Tabin led the International Division of Ophthalmology at the John A. Moran Eye Center at the University of Utah.

 “Overall, it was a great honor and privilege to have this training.
 The training has not only boosted my confidence but also renewed my enthusiasm and passion for the job.
 I would like to assure you that I shall strive to transfer the skills I gained to my residents to the best of my abilities and try to bring success in the fight against treatable blindness in Ethiopia.”